-This is the 5th in this series of posts explaining why the word Profit is spelt using 6 ‘P’s.
+This is the 5th in this series of posts explaining why the word Profit contains 6 'P's.
 So far we have covered:

 These first 3 comprise what is often called the 'Product Creation' process and is, frankly, quite the hardest part of the whole.

 We then went on to number 4 which was to Publish.
 This was the point at which you unveiled your business to the market and made it possible for customers to place orders.
-However, it would be unlikely that there would be much of a rush without the last 2 ‘P’ in the pudding.
+However, it would be unlikely that there would be much of a rush for orders without the last 2 'P's in the pudding.

 At this point, old style marketing would have shouted 'PUSH' and pointed prospects straight to the order form.
 Old style 'push marketing' was a one way broadcast service.